 Hiring Tech Talent: It’s All About Altitude

 There is a war going on for technology talent.
-If you understand that each chair counts, hiring managers need to must be sure their leaders and architects are able to traverse the complexity of modern data and system architectures.
+Each chair counts, and they're limited.
+Hiring managers need to be sure their leaders and architects are able to traverse the complexity of modern data and system architectures.

 Are you looking for a leader to align business and tech?
 So is everyone else...

-Enterprise architecture is one of the hardest job positions to fill in today's war for talent.
-It's all about altitude.
-Everyone needs technology leaders who can run at 10,000 feet, dive to the deck and then come back up.
+While it may seem that technology skills are everywhere, the truth is that a good technologist can be hard to find.
+In today's war for talent, it's all about altitude.
+You need technology leaders who can run at 10,000 feet, dive to the deck and then come back up.
 Sounds simple, eh?
-Now the reality: Too many technologists lack business acumen, and, while becoming increasingly more savvy, many high level business analysts simply lack the technology depth and breadth required to align technology to the business strategy.
-Leadership is bogged down with, well, leadership.
+Unfortunately, too many technologists lack business acumen.
+Conversely, while many high level business analysts are becoming increasingly more tech savvy, most simply lack the technology depth and breadth required to align technology to the business strategy.
+Leadership is bogged down with, well, management.

 So who's driving?